Breakwater Associates Co-President

 Julie obtained her Bachelor’s degree in Psychology from Clemson University and continued there to complete postgraduate work in Special Education.
 She went on to The University of Georgia to earn both a Master’s degree and a Specialist’s degree in School Psychology.

 Julie began her career in the public schools of Hartwell, Georgia and Anderson, South Carolina.
 Later, Julie gained valuable experience working as a Child and Adolescent Psychologist II for the South Carolina Department of Mental Health in Oconee and Pickens Counties.
-Upon moving to the Lowcountry, she embarked upon the adventure of homeschooling her own three children, while also running a private academic tutoring business for children with learning problems.
+Shortly after moving to the Lowcountry in 1997, she embarked upon the adventure of homeschooling her own three children, while also running a private academic tutoring business for children with learning difficulties.

 After her youngest child entered high school, Julie returned full-time to School Psychology, working within the private practice setting.
 When Julie met her current practice partner, Meg Humphrey, they discovered that they shared a common passion for providing the best of psychoeducational services to meet the needs of children and adolescents with academic, social, emotional, and behavioral issues.
 Thus, Breakwater Associates was born.

-Julie has a special interest in Dyslexia and Autism Spectrum Disorder and keeps current through extensive reading of peer-reviewed research, attending conferences, and dialoging with other professionals in the field.
+Julie has a special interest in Dyslexia and Autism Spectrum Disorder and keeps current through extensive reading of peer-reviewed research, attending conferences, and networking and consulting with other professionals in the field.
 She is passionate about providing the most comprehensive neuropsychology-based psychoeducational evaluations to properly identify students struggling with both disorders.
 Her evaluations and reports have been acknowledged by leading experts and professionals in the field of both Dyslexia and Autism Spectrum.
 Julie currently serves as the President of the International Dyslexia Association – SC Branch and serves on the SC Act 251 Learning Disorders Task Force.
 She has presented at the Lowcountry Autism Consortium Annual Conference, the College of Charleston, homeschool groups, Trident Academy, and other private schools to help spread awareness and support for individuals with disabilities.